 If the average person could just figure it out, they’d be wealthy, too.
 They’d live with less stress, more time, and more money.
 And money, after all, gives you the freedom to do what you’d like to do.
 Money allows you to buy your freedom form the rat race.

 Outside of a few things, spending rarely brings joy.
+Sometimes, spending money is simply necessary, like having to get new Tyres for your car, for example, or the weekly food shop in.
 Identify the things you truly enjoy spending money on, and forget the rest.
 Humans are notoriously terrible at predicting what will make them happy.
 “We expect the next house, the next car, the next pair of shoes or the next promotion to make us happy even though the last ones didn’t and even though others keep telling us that the next ones won’t,” Harvard psychologist Dan Gilbert explains in his book Stumbling on Happiness.

 By contrast, saving money and using it to increase your personal financial freedom does make lasting improvements to your well-being and quality of life.
 Money saved generates future income.
 Income is what sets you free.
 And freedom is what truly makes us happy.

 But many people do the exact opposite of saving.
 They don’t just spend the money they have, they spend money they don’t have in pursuit of some unachievable happiness.

 I know lots of people that like to keep up with the Joneses.
 The problem is, the Joneses are financially irresponsible.
 They’ve got too much house, cars on finance, and too much credit-card debt.
 If you try and keep up, you’ll get dragged down as well.
 A study published last year showed that 16m people in the UK have savings of less than ?100.
 Crazy.
 When you see someone who seems to live too well for the job he has, he doesn’t have a secret skill.
 He often has a secret pile of debt.